MicrobiologyETHZ/Methods_in_Microbiomics/docs/index.rst

 Tutorials
 ----------

-Each of the sections listed below will have a link to a conda environment file and a toy dataset that can be used for practice.
-After downloading the appropriate files, the conda environment can be created and activated as follows:
+For each of the sections below we have provided a link to a conda environment file and a toy dataset that can be used for practice.
+To start,  create a directory for the tutorial (for example, for  :doc:`/preprocessing/preprocessing`, run

 .. code-block::

-   conda env create -f <example_conda.yaml>
-   conda activate example_conda

-Data files are provided as a compressed archive and can be extracted with the following command:
+   mkdir preprocessing_tutorial
+   cd preprocessing_tutorial

+Below and in each for the sections (i.e. :doc:`/preprocessing/preprocessing`) there will be a link to test data set and a conda environment file (for example, for preprocessing it will be :code:`preprocessing.yaml`) Download these files and save them to the tutorial directory.Now you can create and activate the conda environment and extract the test data.

 .. code-block::

-   tar -xvzf <Example.tar.gz>
+   conda env create -f preprocessing.yaml conda activate preprocessing tar -xvzf Sample1_isolate.tar.gz

 .. _main-reproducible-research: